Advertisement

 A No-Fail Guide To Making The Perfect Spritz

-Plus, four easy recipes at varying levels of sweetness—and the best new Aperol alternative to try now.
+Plus, five easy recipes at varying levels of sweetness—and the best new Aperol alternative to try now.

-Even though the Aperol spritz is one of the world’s all-time simplest drinks to make, a remarkable number of spritzes manage to somehow lose their way.
+Even though a classic Aperol spritz is one of the world’s all-time simplest drinks to make, a remarkable number of spritzes manage to somehow lose their way.

-Sometimes it’s not fizzy enough; other times it’s a touch too sweet.
+Sometimes they're not fizzy enough; other times they're a touch too sweet.
 Still others are victims of the understandable desire to super-size this drink and turn it into something to sip all afternoon.
 But, if you follow the classic recipe for the spritz and pay close attention to the ingredients, it’s easy to make a perfectly-balanced summer refresher every time.

 The formula is simple and easy to remember—three parts Prosecco, two parts Aperol and one part soda.
 Best of all, the drink has good bones and, thanks to its solid three-two-one ratio, it’s easy to freshen it up by swapping in different bitter-sweet liqueurs.
 Aperol, a century-old sweet orange aperitif from Italy, has plenty of cousins, like the intense, bitter and bright red Campari and Cynar, a bittersweet artichoke sipper as well as new products, such as Martini Fiero, a bitter vermouth-based aperitivo, and a new, Canadian-made, non-alcoholic option, Novara.